Codium-ai/codiumai-jetbrains-release/README.md

 #### Add test for uncovered behavior

-For behaviors that are not covered by tests, you can click on the `Generate test` button next to it, and CodiumAI will generate a test for this behavior.
+For behaviors that are not covered by tests, you can click on the `Generate test` button next to it, and Codiumate will generate a test for this behavior.

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-jetbrains-release/main/media/docs/AddTestForBehavior.png)